wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 At this stage, the nature of the interaction needs to be considered.
 Specifically, what is expected of the user if they are to get what they need from the tool.

-In most cases this will just be familiarisation with the functionality and interfaces, however in some cases it might require specific skills.
+In most cases this will just be familiarization with the functionality and interfaces, however in some cases it might require specific skills.

 Working with intelligent devices is a new experience for many people, so you may find your current user base requires training.
 Ask your vendor what skills are required and whether training is available.
 Your current people may not find the tools easy to adapt to, and you may need to hire additional specialist operators to work directly with the tool.